 Frank Bajak knew he wanted to be a foreign correspondent when he watched the TET offensive on TV in 5th grade.
 His father was the NBC News executive in charge of getting newsfilm shot worldwide to New York and on the air.
 It took two days from Saigon.

 From 2000-2005, Bajak was the AP’s first technology editor, based in New York City.
-He believes that societal and cultural transformations propelled by science and technology, equal in their potential for good or harm, are the single most important story of our time.
+He believes that societal and cultural transformations propelled and accelerated by science and technology, equal in their potential for good or harm, are the single most important story of our time.
 But maybe that was always so.